TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/dht22.md

 ### What pin to choose?

-A DHT22 sensor requires 3 pins to be connected. +3.3v (not 5v as recommended by the Duet team), ground and a signal pin.
+A DHT22 sensor requires 3 pins to be connected. +3.3v (not 5v), ground and a signal pin.
 Ideally a pin that does not have a bunch of signal conditioning or level shifting stuff connected to it should be chosen, for example, on the EXP1 or EXP2 header.
 It must also be interrupt capable.

 ### How do you know what pin is interrupt capable?